adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/contentfragment/v1/contentfragment/README.md

 1. `./modelPath` - defines the path to the Content Fragment Model defining the content fragments to be displayed
 2. `./linkElement` - defines the element to be used to match the content fragment to the product SKU or category identifier
+3. `./displayMode` - defines whether a single text element (`singleText`) or multiple elements (`multi`) are displayed
-3. `./elementNames` - multi-valued property defining the elements to be rendered and in which order (optional: if not present, all elements are rendered)
+4. `./elementNames` - multi-valued property defining the elements to be rendered and in which order (optional: if not present, all elements are rendered)
-4. `./parentPath` - parent path of the content fragments to be displayed
+5. `./parentPath` - parent path of the content fragments to be displayed
-5. `./paragraphScope` - defines if all or a range of paragraphs are to be rendered (only used in paragraph mode)
+6. `./paragraphScope` - defines if all or a range of paragraphs are to be rendered (only used in paragraph mode)
-6. `./paragraphRange` - defines the range(s) of paragraphs to be rendered (only used in paragraph mode and if paragraphs are restricted to ranges)
+7. `./paragraphRange` - defines the range(s) of paragraphs to be rendered (only used in paragraph mode and if paragraphs are restricted to ranges)
-7. `./paragraphHeadings` - defines if headings should count as paragraphs (only used in paragraph mode and if paragraphs are restricted to ranges)
+8. `./paragraphHeadings` - defines if headings should count as paragraphs (only used in paragraph mode and if paragraphs are restricted to ranges)
-8. `./id` - defines the component HTML ID attribute.
+9. `./id` - defines the component HTML ID attribute.

 ## BEM Description